 What is an Influencer Marketplace?

 An influencer marketplace is an online platform that helps users connect with a variety of influencers for work on marketing campaigns.
-Typically, organizations can search through influencers across different industries, social platforms, and audience size—a fashion YouTuber with more than 100,000 followers, for instance.
-These services are generally aimed at easing the work involved in finding and vetting influencers, with some of the more elaborate platforms offering workflow tools as well.
+Typically, organizations can search through influencers across different industries, social media, and audience sizes—a fashion YouTuber with more than 100,000 followers.
+These services generally aim to ease the work involved in finding and vetting influencers, with some of the more elaborate platforms offering workflow tools.

 What is Influencer Relationship Management (IRM)?